MicrosoftDocs/sql-docs/docs/integration-services/import-export-data/connect-to-an-excel-data-source-sql-server-import-and-export-wizard.md

 -   If the data doesn't contain column names but you enable this option, the wizard treats the first row of source data as the column names.
 -   If the data contains column names but you disable this option, the wizard treats the row of column names as the first row of data.

-If you specify that the data doesn't have column names, the wizard uses F1, F2, and so forth as column headings.
+If you specify that the data doesn't have column names, the wizard uses F1, F2, and so forth, as column headings.

 ## I don't see Excel in the list of data sources
 If you don't see Excel in the list of data sources, are you running the 64-bit wizard?
 The providers for Excel and Access are typically 32-bit and aren't visible in the 64-bit wizard.
 Run the 32-bit wizard instead.